Structure of the preconditioned system in various preconditioned conjugate gradient squared algorithms: Conclusions

 \section{Conclusions}

-In this paper, an improved PCGS algorithm \cite{itoh2015a} has been analyzed by mathematically comparing four different PCGS algorithms, and we have focused on the structures of their Krylov subspace and the solution vector.
+In this paper, an improved PCGS algorithm \cite{itoh2015a} has been analyzed by mathematically comparing four different PCGS algorithms, and we have focused on the structures of the solution vector and their polynomial ${\it\Phi}_k(\tA)\tvc{r}_0$.
 From our analysis and numerical results, we have verified two improved PCGS algorithms.
 They are both coordinative to the left-preconditioned systems, although their residual vector maintains the basic form $\vc{r}_k$, not $\vc{r}^+_k$.
-For both algorithms, the structures of the Krylov subspace and the solution vector are $\vc{x}_k \in \vc{x}_0 +\Pinv{\cal K}^{\rm L}_{2k}\L(A\Pinv, \vc{r}_0\R)$.
-Further, the numerical results of the improved PCGS with the ILU(0) preconditioner show many advantages, such as effectiveness and consistency across several preconditioners, have also been shown; see \cite{itoh2015a} and \App~\ref{appsec:sesna_pcgs}.
+For both algorithms, the structures of the solution vector and the polynomial are $\vc{x}_k = \vc{x}_\km + \Pinv{\it\Phi}^{\rm L}_\km(A\Pinv)\vc{r}_0$.
+Furthermore, the numerical results of the improved PCGS with the ILU(0) preconditioner show many advantages, such as effectiveness and consistency across several preconditioners, have also been shown; see \cite{itoh2015a} and \App~\ref{appsec:sesna_pcgs}.
 We note that the improved PCGS algorithms share some of the advantages of the conventional PCGS (the right-preconditioned system) and the left-PCGS algorithms, while they avoid some of their disadvantages.
+Accuracy of the left-PCGS is not controllable, but the Improved1 PCGS algorithm has availability of further improving on accuracy by controlling both residual vectors $\vc{r}_{k+1}$ and $\Pinv\vc{r}_{k+1} \; ( \; =\vc{r}^+_{k+1} \; )$ in algorithm.
+This is our future assignment.

 We presented a general definition of the direction of a preconditioned system of linear equations.
 Furthermore, we have shown that the direction of a preconditioned system for CGS is switched by the construction and setting of the ISRV.
 This is because the direction of the preconditioning conversion is congruent.
 We have also shown that the direction of a preconditioned system for CGS is determined by the operations of $\alpha_k$ and $\beta_k$ and that these intrinsic operations are based on biorthogonality and biconjugacy.
 However, the structures of these intrinsic operations are the same in all four of the PCGS algorithms.
-Therefore, we have focused on the ability of the ISRV to switch the direction of a preconditioned system, and such a mechanism may be unique to the bi-Lanczos-type algorithms that are based on the BiCG method.
+Therefore, we have focused on the ability of the ISRV to switch the direction of a preconditioned system, and such a mechanism may be unique to the bi-Lanczos-type algorithms that are based on the BiCG method; for example, preconditioned BiCGStab, preconditioned GPBiCG and so on.
+Here, there is an arguable issue on designing their algorithm constructions because such preconditioned bi-Lanczos-type methods have minimal residual operators that have no congruency of preconditioning conversion.
+This is also our future assignment.

 As we analyzed the four PCGS algorithms, we paid particular attention to the vectors.
 We note that there exist preconditioned BiCG (PBiCG) algorithms that correspond to the preconditioning conversion of each of the PCGS algorithms.
 The polynomial structure of the PBiCG can be minutely analyzed by replacing the vectors of the PCGS.
 We have analyzed the four PBiCG algorithms in parallel \cite{itoh2016b}, and each PBiCG corresponds to one of the four PCGS algorithms in this paper.
 In \cite{itoh2016b}, using the ISRV to switch the direction of a preconditioned system was discussed in detail.